Verity Marketing Agency Terms of Service

 4.5 Profile Ownership and Access

-Unless otherwise agreed in writing, Client owns or controls its own Google Business Profile and is responsible for
+Unless otherwise agreed in writing, Client owns or controls its own Google Business Profile and is responsible for maintaining appropriate ownership access.
+Verity may request manager, owner, or other role-based access as needed to perform the Services.

-Verity may decline to serve as the primary owner of Client’s Google Business Profile unless expressly agreed in
+Verity may decline to serve as the primary owner of Client’s Google Business Profile unless expressly agreed in writing.
+Upon termination of GBP Services, Verity will reasonably cooperate in removing its access or transferring appropriate access, provided Client has paid all amounts due and has supplied the information needed to complete the transition.

 4.6 Review Management

-Verity may help Client develop lawful and ethical review request processes, draft review responses, identify review
+Verity may help Client develop lawful and ethical review request processes, draft review responses, identify review trends, and escalate potentially improper reviews through available platform tools.
+Client understands that Verity cannot guarantee review removal, review publication, review volume, star rating, or customer sentiment.

-reviews or testimonials.
-Client is solely responsible for the truthfulness of factual statements about its business,
+Client must not request, approve, or participate in fake, misleading, incentivized, undisclosed, or manipulated reviews or testimonials.
+Client is solely responsible for the truthfulness of factual statements about its business, customers, products, services, qualifications, licenses, certifications, pricing, and results.

 4.7 GBP Cleanup, Suspensions, Reinstatements, and Complex Issues

-complex work.
-Unless expressly included in the applicable Order, such work is outside standard GBP onboarding
+Some profiles require additional cleanup, recovery, duplicate resolution, suspension support, reinstatement work, access troubleshooting, ownership disputes, listing merges, category research, location verification, or other complex work.
+Unless expressly included in the applicable Order, such work is outside standard GBP onboarding or monthly management and may require additional fees.

-Verity may charge a higher setup fee, cleanup fee, recovery fee, consulting fee, or hourly/project fee when a profile
+Verity may charge a higher setup fee, cleanup fee, recovery fee, consulting fee, or hourly/project fee when a profile requires additional work, risk, or complexity.
+The applicable fee should be identified in the Order.

 5. Client Responsibilities Generally